 Tip: Schedule all meetings for the afternoon, so that you can have the morning for important tasks.

 Brian Tracy created and popularized the “eat the frog” term in his best-selling book.
 The term means getting rid of the most annoying/bothering task first thing in the morning so that you can have the weight lifted off your shoulders, get a feeling of accomplishment early on and let it motivate you through the day.

 By the way, we talk about Tracy’s and other productivity books in our best productivity books blog post, make sure you check it out and pick one of the copies to get inspired and productive.

 Try eating the frog a few times and see how it works for you.
 While it is a great methodology, it doesn’t suit everyone.

-Some benefit from spending morning hours on the most difficult job, while others will feel overwhelmed by many little tasks on their to-do list, so much that they wouldn’t be able to focus.
+Some benefit from spending morning hours on the most difficult job, while others will feel overwhelmed by many little tasks on their digital daily planners, so much that they wouldn’t be able to focus.
 For them, it’s better to start the day by completing many small tasks, so that after lunch they can fully focus on the big strategic jobs knowing that they’ve already completed all the little ones.

 Having themed days or task batching

 Different tasks require different energy.
 Take making sales calls and preparing a presentation as an example.
 If you go about your day switching between very different tasks, you will be wasting energy on re-grouping and adjusting to the new job.